-We've seen all four Challenges and Prestige mode, and thus are pleased to present our complete and comprehensive guide to the Leviathan raid - Destiny 2's ultimate PvE enterprise.
-Herein you'll find breakdowns and strategies for every encounter, on normal, Prestige, and Challenge modes.
+We’ve seen all four challenges on regular and Prestige mode, and thus are pleased to present our complete and comprehensive guide to the Leviathan raid – Destiny 2’s ultimate PvE enterprise.
+Herein you’ll find breakdowns and strategies for every encounter, on normal, Prestige, and Challenge modes.

 Leviathan raid Castellum